klaxalk/linux-setup/README.md

 * Chris Hunt, https://www.youtube.com/watch?v=9jzWDr24UHQ
 * Gaël Ecorchard, https://github.com/galou

-# Toubleshooting
+# Troubleshooting

 It is possible and probable that after you update using ```git pull```, something might not work anymore.
-This usually happens due to new programs, plugins and dependencies that might not be satisfied anymore.
+This usually happens due to new programs, plugins, and dependencies that might not be satisfied anymore.
-I suggest to re-run **install.sh**, after each update.
+I suggest re-running **install.sh**, after each update.

 # Disclaimer